 The Foundation’s name was changed to Partners for Health in 2010.
 The hospital changed its name to HackensackUMC Mountainside two years later.
 It is now known as Hackensack Meridian Mountainside Medical Center.

-Following the closure of the Mountainside School of Nursing in June 2016, restricted scholarships funds are now awarded to students attending nursing programs at colleges or universities located in the Montclair area.
+Since the closure of the Mountainside School of Nursing in June 2016, the Foundation has awarded restricted scholarships funds are to students attending nursing programs at colleges or universities located in the Montclair area.